Monwoo/MoonManager/README.md

 <author>/<project>/<subproject>/<objectif>/<skillId>/<captureRegex>

-All thoses are optionnal, and will default to empty strings if not provided, except for skillId that will default to : 'RemoteEasyDev'
+All thoses are optionnal, and will default to empty strings if not provided, except for <skillId> that will default to : 'RemoteEasyDev' and for <author> that will default to : localStorage param config or default 'John Doe'

 Build for service@monwoo.com,
 HT basis, is currently available at same rate than TTC basis.